reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 ```
 After running the `jps` command, we can see the processes are listed in the format “<pid> <MainClass>”.

-Next we run the `jmap` command to generate the heap dump file:
+Next, we run the `jmap` command to generate the heap dump file:
 ```shell
 jmap -dump:live,file=mydump.hprof 41927
 ```